Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

         * This will first load `BOOT.BIN` using JTAG after which an HSDP link will be auto-negotiated and the rest of the boot images will be loaded using HSDP, offering a substantial speed increase compared to JTAG.
     * **To use JTAG** `xsdb linux-download <smartlynq+ ip> images/linux FTDI-JTAG`.
         * This will use JTAG to program all of the Linux boot images.
-    > Take note of the
+    > Take note of the difference in download speed when using HSDP.